Skip to content

 Worker shared storage

-If your infrastructure has some shared storage file system, such as NFS (or CephFs, etc.), Polars on-premises can use that for its shuffle data too.
+If your infrastructure has some shared storage file system, such as NFS (or CephFs, etc.), Polars On-Prem can use that for its shuffle data too.
 This reduces shuffle complexity, as Polars can directly write to the remote shared disk, and any worker can directly read from it.
 This setup can lead to improved performance when the network storage provider is fast enough.
 In addition, it provides automatic shuffle data persistence in case of worker node failure.

 worker_1 -[net]-> shared storage -[fs]-> disk